kubedb/docs/docs/guides/mongodb/concepts/mongodbdatabase.md

 - `subjects` refers to the user or service account which is allowed to access the credentials.
 - `defaultTTL` specifies for how long the credential would be valid.
+- `maxTTL`  specifies the maximum time-to-live for the credentials associated with this role.

 KubeDB accepts the following fields to set in `spec.accessPolicy`: